 Mower Repair Safety

 Accidental starting while working on your mower, while rare, is possible.
-To eliminate even the slightest chance, go ahead and remove the plug wire and tuck it out of the way.
-Your mower plug wire lives right out front of the engine, give it a twist and a pull to remove it.
+To eliminate even the slightest chance, we’ll remove the plug wire and tuck it out of the way.
+We’ll also turn gas off and seal gas tank to prevent spill, we’ll cover all of this a little later.

 The mower blade is sharp, so a pair of stout work gloves is advised.
 A premium mask like 3m is advised, corrosion dust will hang in the air when cleaning.
 A mask is also required when painting your deck.
 Quality safety glasses are always advised, can’t count the number of times they saved me from a trip to the ER.